josgiac/NumDer/README.md

 # NumDer
-It contains codes in Matlab, in particular, there are 3 functions (NumDerEquispacedData, Fun, DerFun) and 1 script (Test) to test the proposed algorithm: NumDerEquispacedData.
+It contains codes in Matlab, in particular, there are 3 functions (NumDerEquispacedData, Fun, DerFun) and 1 script (Test) to test the algorithm proposed and implemented in NumDerEquispacedData.

 Purpose: Compute the derivative of order $nu$ of a function $F$ starting from its values at uniformly distributed points on a closed interval $[a,b]$.
 # NumDerEquispacedData